Dynamic survival analysis: modelling the hazard function via ordinary differential equations: Modelling the hazard function through ODEs

+In any case, establishing the positivity of state variables in a system of ODEs, as described in \eqref{eq:general_ode}, needs to be done on a case-by-case basis, considering the characteristics of $\psi_{\btheta}$ and the initial conditions $\bY_0$.

+Regarding the number of state variables $q_j$'s, or \textit{hidden states}, there is no unique rule for determining the number of $q_j$'s in the ODE system \eqref{eq:general_ode}.
+In practice, the number of hidden states to include in \eqref{eq:general_ode} may depend on the biological interpretation of the system.
+Additional states can also be added to enhance the model's flexibility or incorporate additional effects.
+In Section \ref{sec:examples}, we present an example of an ODE system with two states which represent the interaction between the hazard function associated to a disease and the response resulting from an intervention (treatment) on the population.
+In Section \ref{sec:discussion}, we present an example of a system with three states, where the third state is included to model time-delay effects.

+The increased flexibility obtained through additional hidden states is appealing, but as with any parametric model, ensuring parameter identifiability is crucial for making inference about the parameters.
+Establishing conditions to guarantee identifiability of the solution of systems of ODEs has received a fair amount of attention in the last couple of decades.
+Studies like \cite{miao:2011} and \cite{qiu:2022} provide conditions to verify identifiability of parameters for families of linear and non-linear systems of ODEs.
+Additionally, the Julia package `\texttt{StructuralIdentifiability.jl}' implements state-of-the-art numerical methods to detect non-identifiability.
+Therefore, we encourage users of our framework to take advantage of these tools to verify identifiability of the parameters of any new system of ODEs.
+Nonetheless, the literature on systems of ODEs is vast, and the identifiability of many of the classical models (such as those presented in Section \ref{sec:examples}) has already been established.

-Before presenting an analysis of this formulation, a remark on the differences of the proposed approach with that proposed in \cite{tang:2022b} seems appropriate.
-As discussed before, \cite{tang:2022b} proposed modelling the cumulative hazard function via an ODE.
+Before presenting an analysis of this formulation, a remark on the differences of the proposed approach with that proposed in \cite{tang:2022b} and \cite{tang:2022a} seems appropriate.
+As discussed before, \cite{tang:2022b} proposed modelling the cumulative hazard function via a scalar ODE.
 That is,